zigford/PwshBlog/README.md

 The format of the `.config` file is just one `$Script:variablename="value"` per line, just like in the `Get-GlobalVariables` function.
+You can also create a default one using: `New-BlogConfig`

 PwshBlog uses the `$EDITOR` environment value to open the text editor.